AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 .. container:: speakernote

-   CodePeer has been removed in release 23
+   :toolname:`CodePeer` has been removed in release 23

 ----------------------------------------
 :toolname:`GNATprove` Output for Users